zuplo/docs/docs/reference/safely-clone-a-request-or-response.md

 ![Untitled](/media/guides/safely-cone-a-request-or-response/Untitled.png)

-When we do this inside the zuplo gateway in a
+When we do this inside the Zuplo gateway in a
 [Request Handler](../handlers/custom-handler.md) we have to be careful to clone the request or response to avoid causing a `body-used` exception.